 Online Positioning User Service (OPUS) is provided by the National Oceanic and Atmospheric Administration (NOAA).
-With OPUS, you may accurately determine the coordinates of a static point anywhere on the territory of the United States without real-time corrections or base station nearby.
+With OPUS, you may accurately determine the coordinates of a static point mostly on the territory of the US without real-time corrections or a base station nearby.

 There are 2 ways you can process the data in OPUS:

 - Static (for data that are 2 to 48 hours in duration)

 - Rapid-Static (for data that are 15 minutes to 2 hours in duration)

 The Static and Rapid-Static methods use different processing software and provide relatively similar horizontal accuracy.
 Rapid-Static processing has more strict requirements for data quality in comparison with the Static approach.

 Place your Reach precisely above the marked point on the tripod and level it.
 Learn more about placing Reach receiver in the Placing the base guide.

 To record logs for OPUS, follow the steps below: